Menendez Applauds Release Of Sandy Rebuilding Task Force’s Strategy

 Since Superstorm Sandy struck, Senator Menendez has worked tirelessly on behalf of New Jerseyans affected by the storm.
 Sen. Menendez led the New Jersey delegation’s efforts to pass the Superstorm Sandy Supplemental Appropriations bill, bringing the total Sandy aid enacted by Congress to $60.2 billion.

-Senator Menendez had repeatedly spoken on the Senate floor on this issue, convened hearings, and led a delegation of his U.S. Senate colleagues on a tour of storm-affected areas in New Jersey to focus on the importance of the Sandy Relief Package to help homeowners, businesses, and communities recover, and provide resources to rebuild coastal, transportation, and clean water infrastructure.
+Throughout the long-term recovery process, Senator Menendez has repeatedly spoken on the Senate floor on this issue, convened hearings, and led a delegation of his U.S. Senate colleagues on a tour of storm-affected areas in New Jersey to focus on the importance of the Sandy Relief Package to help homeowners, businesses, and communities recover, and provide resources to rebuild coastal, transportation, and clean water infrastructure.